Skip to main content

 Condition of interest

-Dermatological conditions presented on Fitzpatrick phototype V–VI skin, as depicted in anonymized clinical images sourced from public dermatological atlases.
+Dermatological conditions presented on Fitzpatrick phototype V–VI skin, as represented in anonymised images sourced from public dermatological atlases.
 Twenty-eight distinct conditions are represented, including both malignant (melanoma, basal cell carcinoma) and benign presentations.

 Limitations of clinical research

-The main limitations of this study include several factors that may influence the perception and effectiveness of the AI-based device.
-Firstly, the acceptance and trust of healthcare professionals in these emerging technologies can vary significantly.
+The main limitations of the investigation include several factors that may influence the perception and effectiveness of the device when used as a decision-support tool.
+First, the acceptance and trust of healthcare professionals in AI-based diagnostic decision-support tools can vary significantly.
 The device's effectiveness may be compromised if users are not fully convinced of its accuracy or usefulness, thereby affecting the overall perception of its performance.

-Additionally, image quality is crucial for the device's performance.
-Issues such as low-quality photographs, errors in cropping lesions, or variations in lighting and focus can deteriorate the quality of the data received by the system, which may negatively influence the evaluation and perception of its effectiveness by the researchers.
+Image quality is crucial for the device's performance.
+Variations in lighting and focus in the source images can deteriorate the quality of the data received by the system, which may negatively influence the evaluation and perception of its effectiveness.

-Another limitation is the Hawthorne effect, where study participants may change their behaviour simply because they know they are being observed.
-This awareness can influence their decisions and actions within the study, potentially skewing the results and not accurately reflecting how the device would be used in a non-study environment.
+Another limitation is the Hawthorne effect, where participants may change their behaviour because they know they are being observed.
+This awareness can influence their decisions and actions within the investigation, potentially skewing the results.
+The within-reader paired design mitigates this because the effect applies equally to the unassisted and assisted conditions.

 Ethical considerations